 Generally, you roast a prime rib at a low temperature until the meat hits between 130°F and 140°F.

-There are a variety of recipes, techniques, and flavor rubs you can apply, but the most common is to sear the outside of your prime rib and the roast it for around five hours at 200°F.
+There are a variety of recipes, techniques, and flavor rubs you can apply, but the most common is to sear the outside of your prime rib and then roast it.

 What is a ribeye steak?

 The ribeye is cut from the underused longissimus dorsi muscle that runs along the ribs of the cow, more specifically the area stretching from ribs six to twelve.

 Because the longissimus dorsi doesn’t do a lot of work during the cow’s life, the meat remains tender and is well-marbled.